 - 2.1.
-The Training Manager will be held responsible for overall adherence of this policy. - 2.2.
-All the trainers are responsible for implementing and maintaining key principles of assessment and providing required information, support and direction to the students. - 2.3.
-The CEO of COLLINS ACADEMY is responsible to approve all the documents related to the assessment policy.
+The Training Manager will be held responsible for overall adherence to this policy. - 2.2.
+All the Trainers/Educators are responsible for implementing and maintaining key principles of assessment and providing required information, support and direction to the students. - 2.3.
+The CEO of COLLINS ACADEMY is responsible for approving all the documents related to the assessment policy.